DamaniN/ossperf/README.md

 - [az](https://github.com/Azure/azure-cli) -- Python client for the Azure CLI (tested with version 2.0)
 - [gsutil](https://github.com/GoogleCloudPlatform/gsutil) -- Python client for the Google Cloud Storage as replacement for s3cmd (tested with version 4.27 and 4.38)
 - [aws](https://github.com/aws/aws-cli) -- AWS CLI client for the S3 API (tested with version 1.15.6)

+### Installation

+- Run `parallel -bibtex` and accept the citation.
+This will remove messages from the `parallel` program.
+- See the respective cloud CLI websites to to install the CLI versions of their tools.
+- Use the OS installer to install the other OS command requirements.

 ## Example